ConsenSysMesh/Local-Raiden/README.md

 docker-compose up -d
 ```

-To shut it all down, do
+To shut it all down,

 ```
 docker compose down